kylegwilliam/byu-cs324/contrib/github-repo-mirror/README.md

 # Mirroring the Class GitHub Repository

-This semester many class assignments are hosted in a GitHub repository.
+Many of the assignments for this class are hosted in a GitHub repository.
-Individual assignments are in subfolders.
+Individual assignments are in subfolders of that repository.
 Within the folder for every assignment is a `README.md` file, containing the description for the assignment.
 The folder also contains other files that are part of the assignment.
-The description of the assignment is often best viewed with a Web browser.
+The description of the assignment is often best viewed on the GitHub site itself with a Web browser.
 The accompanying files can be downloaded directly from the folder, with a Web browser.
 However, creating a _mirror_ of the repository helps you to more easily download files associated with assignments, keep them up-to-date, and simultaneously version your own code by committing it to your own private GitHub repository.

-The names of the class "upstream" repository and your own "private" repository will be given to you elsewhere and will be referred to in this document as "CLASS\_REPO\_NAME" and "PRIVATE\_REPO\_NAME", respectively.
+The path of the class "upstream" repository and the name of own "private" repository will be given to you elsewhere and will be referred to in this document as "CLASS\_REPO\_PATH" and "PRIVATE\_REPO\_NAME", respectively.
 Additionally, "USERNAME" refers to your GitHub username.

-## Registering an SSH Key for Use with GitHub
+## Register an SSH Key for Use with GitHub

 These steps are necessary for you to use SSH to fetch and push your updates from and to GitHub.
 They should be performed on the machine on which you will